Version: 1.3

 |

-day is daily, Monday-Friday, weekends, always, or never, the stop
+When the start day is daily, Monday-Friday, weekends, always, or never, the stop day is ignored

 (but it's still required).